 Fighting a bit with the Seacat Colonia website beforehand, where our foreign credit cards were not accepted, we have decided to wait and buy the ferry tickets in person, once in Buenos Aires.

-The Seacat Colonia agency is notably not located at the ferry terminal, but in the city centre on the address Avenida Córdoba 772.
+The Seacat Colonia agency is not located at the ferry terminal, but in the city centre on the address Avenida Córdoba 772.
 We therefore plan to go to buy the tickets the afternoon before our intended trip to Colonia del Sacramento.

-Unexpectedly, in contrast to the Seacat website entirely in Spanish, the agents here do speak English – something we are really not too used to on our South America trip.
+Unexpectedly, in contrast to the Seacat website being entirely in Spanish, the agents here do speak English – something we are really not too used to on our South America trip.

 The agent informs us that we will have to look out for the Buquebus ferry terminal at the Puerto Madero harbour front.
 We now realise that there are two different companies, both the Seacat Colonia and the Buquebus, selling tickets for the very same ferry from Buenos Aires to Uruguay – but surprisingly enough at different prices!
-Seacat turns out to have the cheapest tickets to Colonia, at least at the moment!
+Seacat turns out to have the cheapest tickets to Colonia, at least today!

 We are going to cross Río de la Plata or the River Plate in English.
 The river has long ago become the natural border between Argentina and Uruguay.
 At the inner and narrowest part it is only about 2 kilometres (1.2 miles) wide and at its mouth it widens about 220 kilometres (140 miles) – and therefore holds the record of being the widest river in the world!
 Surprisingly enough, it is pretty unknown to people outside South America!
 Whether it is a real river, an estuary or rather a freshwater gulf, is apparently subject to discussion and something there definitely are distinct opinions on, depending on who you ask.
 All three designations are being used interchangeably.